erikng/blog.eriknicolasgomez.com/_posts/2022-03-16-Introducing gnes Reverse engineering the NetworkExtension API.md

         print(config.contentFilter().isEnabled())
 ```

-This looks _much_ better, is much more stable, but one of my original requirements was back to being a problem.
+This looks _much_ better, is much more stable, but one of my original requirements was back to being a problem (ruby depending on python).
 I decided to take a look at what the Progress team did with [CoreFoundation](https://github.com/chef/corefoundation) and immediately noped my way off that cliff.

-I started thinking about using JXA as other [macadmins](https://scriptingosx.com/2021/11/the-unexpected-return-of-javascript-for-automation/) have been discussing using this option, but I'm not too fond (or good) with javascript and the idea of shelling out to _another_ non-compiled language bothered me.
-It also felt like it was going to get [very complex](https://github.com/JXA-Cookbook/JXA-Cookbook/wiki/Using-Objective-C-%28ObjC%29-with-JXA#jxa-objc-bridge---the-fundamentals) very quickly for implementing an Objective-C bridge.
+I started thinking about using `JXA` as other [macadmins](https://scriptingosx.com/2021/11/the-unexpected-return-of-javascript-for-automation/) have been discussing using this option, but I'm not too fond (or good) with javascript and the idea of shelling out to _another_ non-compiled language bothered me.
+It also felt like it was going to get [very complex](https://github.com/JXA-Cookbook/JXA-Cookbook/wiki/Using-Objective-C-%28ObjC%29-with-JXA#jxa-objc-bridge---the-fundamentals) very quickly for implementing an JXA to Objective-C bridge.

 As someone decently versed in Swift these days, I figured that porting my PyObjC code to Swift would be pretty painless, given that so much of my Nudge-Python code easily ported to Swift.

 I was absolutely wrong.

 # The real journey
-So right off the bat things didn't look so good.
-Even though Swift had the module `NetworkExtension` already available, you couldn't just grab the class `NEConfigurationManager`
+So right off the bat, things didn't look so good.
+Even though Swift had the `NetworkExtension` module already available, you couldn't just grab the class `NEConfigurationManager` from it.

 ```swift
 import NetworkExtension